component-driven/component-driven-development/src/exercises/exercise03/Readme.md

 </details>

-### 3.5.
+### 3.7.
 Creating a generic text component

-Now we can use our `text` mixin to easily create components that render text.
+Now we know enough to easily create customizable components that use many theme values.

 ### The task